expyriment/dataintegrityfingerprint/README.md

 5. Retrieve the DIF as the hexadecimal digest of `Hash(l[0]l[1]...l[n])`

-Optionally, checksums of individual files and their file paths can be saved as a checksums file (lines of `c  p` for each `f).
+Optionally, checksums of individual files and their file paths can be saved as a checksums file (lines of `c␣␣p` for each `f`).

 ### Note
 On a GNU/Linux system with a UTF-8 locale, the procedure to create the SHA-256 DIF is equivalent to: